Stephen Chaudoin

 Research In Progress

-• Persuasion in Global Swing States with Taegyun Lim.
-(Presented at MPSA 2024)
+• Persuasion and Backlash in Global Swing States with Taegyun Lim.
+(Presented at MPSA 2024, APSA 2025.)

 • Can the Left and Right Ever Agree on Redistribution? with Nita Rudra and Kevin Troy.
-(Presented at MPSA 2024)
+(Presented at MPSA 2024, IPES 2024.)

 How do governments address economic shocks associated with globalization and automation in the current polarized environment?
 The prevailing consensus redistribution policies in response to globalization have been unsuccessful, primarily because conservatives’ reluctance to support redistribution measures leads to persistent gridlock and emphasis on tariffs.
 We show the history and feasibility of political support for social investment, which is a key subset of redistribution policies.
 Social investments are aimed at improving upward mobility and opportunity, in contrast with tax-and-transfer redistribution that compensates those harmed.
 We hypothesize that many citizens prefer the former because it restores perceptions of labor market fairness and increases optimism about the competitiveness of domestic production.
 We use local-level spending data from US counties from 1991-2023 to show how counties that were hardest hit by globalization increased their spending on education – a pillar of social investment – at faster rates than counties less hit by globalization.
 Remarkably, this phenomenon is present in both Republican and Democratic counties.
 We then analyze data from two large survey experiments (N = 3,000 and N = 4,100) showing how exposure to prompts about globalization increase support for social investment, even though they do not increase support for tax-and-transfer redistribution.
 We again show that these patterns are present for both conservatives and liberals, Republicans and Democrats.
 We use the survey experimental evidence to show how these patterns extend to economic dislocation from other sources, like automation and climate regulation.
 Our research provides retrospective and prospective support for the growing idea that social investment and “predistribution” are more politically feasible than tax-and-transfer redistribution.
 Our results paint a more optimistic picture about responses to dislocation from globalization, with implications for the feasibility of responses to the growing effects of automation regulations designed to limit climate change.